 The test has four predefined sections for testing students’ skills.
 These are explained below.

 1. Survey of Natural Sciences

 This is a 90 minutes long test and has a total of 100 testing items.
 It is further divided into three categories as follows:

 - Biology – This test contains a total of 40 testing items.
 The content of the testing items comes from topics like Cell and Molecular Biology, Life Diversities, Vertebrate Anatomy and Physiology Developmental Biology, Genetics, Evolution, Ecology and Behavior.

-- General Chemistry – There are 30 testing items based on General Chemistry.
+- General Chemistry – There are 30 testing items here based on General Chemistry.
 The content asked in this category is based on a wide range of topics like Gases, Liquids, Solids, General concepts, Acids, Bases, Solutions, Thermodynamics, Thermochemistry, Atomic and Molecular Structure, Nuclear Reactions and Laboratory Techniques.

-Since the content asked in this section requires the knowledge of science subjects of the undergraduate level, this test is called the achievement test.
+Since the content asked in this section requires the knowledge of science subjects at the undergraduate level, this test is called the achievement test.
 However, the questions asked require students to possess various skills apart from cognitive abilities to answer them to perfection.
 Reading comprehension questions and questions based on problem solving skills are also included in this section.
-Hence, students must exhibit a wide range of skills to answer these questions correctly.
+Hence, students must exhibit a wide range of skills to answer these items correctly.

 2. Perceptual Ability Test

 The testing items included in PAT are two-dimensional and three-dimensional problems.
 There are six subtests in this section, which contain 15 questions each.
 These are apertures, orthographic projections, angle discriminations, paper folding items, cube-counting items, and spatial form development items.
-Questions require the students to possess skills like angle-discrimination, block counting, paper folding, form development, and object visualization.
+These questions require the students to possess skills like angle-discrimination, block counting, paper folding, form development, and object visualization.
 Such skills are considered necessary to judge how students can perceive minute differences.

 3. Reading Comprehension Test